7 Essentials Every New Website Must Have

 5. Solid Marketing Message

-Your messaging should clearly state what problems you solve and that you are there to help.
+Your message should clearly state what problems you solve and that you are there to help.
 Use terms like “You” and “Your” rather than “Me” or “I”.
-My favorite acronym to remember is: WIIFM – What’s in it for me?

 Hiring a professional copywriter is a great idea because they understand the intentions of the visitor’s needs coming first and can make what you do exciting, which helps convert them into a paying customer.

-Creating excitement isn’t easy to do so a great copywriter is absolutely essential to making sure you get your website visitors excited about you and what you provide.
+Creating excitement isn’t easy to do so a great copywriter is absolutely essential to make sure you get your website visitors excited about you and what you provide above your competition.

 6. Make It Easy To Contact You